 -Did you experience a great loss as a child?

 -Write about something traumatic you experienced as a child or a great loss.

 -Do you think you can pinpoint where your fear of abandonment came from?

-“God, some days I feel so alone it’s absolutely horrible.
+“Divine Spirit, some days I feel so alone it’s absolutely horrible.
 I feel like I’m in the desert with no food, water, shelter, people, etc. Nothing.
 Where are you?
 Why can’t I feel you?
-God, please help me trust that You’re always with me, even when I’m struggling to feel you.
+Great Spirit, please help me trust that You’re always with me, even when I’m struggling to feel you.
 Help me see and feel with my spiritual senses, rather than trust my natural senses.
 Help my unbelief!”

 Here’s a guided journal and devotional that can help you get through the grief and abandonment you may be feeling: